KorenLeslieCohen/jcrew-summer-hackathon/README.md

 ## Known Issues

 Some browsers, such as Firefox, do not recognize certain JavaScript functions and will not load.
+Please use this app on CHROME ONLY.

 Site takes several seconds to load due to the scraping.
 Ideally, a chron job would be used to seed the database, but this app was built in less than one day so there was no time.